Bird Names for Birds: Background and history

 In November 2019, the McCown's renaming proposal was overwhelmingly rejected by NACC with a vote count of 1 Yes, 7 No, and 1 Abstain.
 Most members expressed general concern about the slippery slope nature of the proposal and the need to maintain stability in naming conventions.

 In 2020, following weeks of widespread "Black Lives Matter" protests following the murder of George Floyd and calls for racial justice in the United States, Confederate monuments and memorials were toppled by protesters or removed by city officials across the country.
 The Central Park birdwatching incident on May 25, 2020, led to the founding of Black Birders Week (May 31-June 5, 2020).
-On 16 June 2020, Halley published another blog detailing "The (literal) skeletons in the closet of American Ornithology", drawing a link between Audubon's and Townsend's body snatching activities, in support of Samuel Morton's ranking of human races by cranial "capacity", to the claims of Alexander Stephens in the Cornerstone Speech, that the white supremacist ideology of the Confederacy was backed by science.
+On June 16, 2020, Halley published another blog detailing "The (literal) skeletons in the closet of American Ornithology", drawing a link between Audubon's and Townsend's body snatching activities, in support of Samuel Morton's ranking of human races by cranial "capacity", to the claims of Alexander Stephens in the Cornerstone Speech, that the white supremacist ideology of the Confederacy was backed by science.
 In the following months, there was increased media attention devoted to eponymous bird names, particularly those honoring historical figures with links to slavery.
 The National Audubon Society publicly acknowledged that John James Audubon bought and sold slaves in a blog post by historian Gregory Nobles on July 31, 2020.

 Campaign

 On June 22, 2020, the Bird Names for Birds (BNFB) campaign was launched through a letter to the American Ornithological Society, penned by ornithologists Gabriel Foley and Jordan Rutter, and co-signed by 180 other individuals.
 The co-founders of the initiative argued that "honorific names cast long, dark shadows over our beloved birds and represent colonialism, racism and inequality.
 It is long overdue that we acknowledge the problem of such names, and it is long overdue that we should change them."
 In addition to McCown's longspur, other common bird names with problematic eponymous or honorific references mentioned by the campaign include Bachman's sparrow, Townsend's warbler, Bendire's thrasher, and Hammond's flycatcher.
 By August 2020, over 2,300 individuals had signed the petition, which received formal support by the American Bird Conservancy.

 On July 24, 2020, a second proposal to change the McCown's longspur's name was submitted to NACC by Robert Driver and by NACC chair and Smithsonian researcher Terry Chesser, after consulting with the AOS Diversity and Inclusion Committee.

+On November 1, 2023, the AOS announced that it would change all English-language bird names that are named directly after people.